FlamingoZh/verb_learning_quantification/Readme.md

 ## Regression Analysis

-Word frequency from CHILDES and Age of Acquisition from Wordbank can be found in `data/processed` (you can also generate them on your own by running `R/get_freq_and_aoa_vg.rmd`).
+Word frequency from CHILDES and Age of Acquisition from Wordbank can be found in `data/processed` (you can also fetch them on your own by running `R/get_freq_and_aoa_vg.rmd`).
 Code for regression analysis can be found in `notebooks/xgboost_VG.ipynb`.